An FPGA-Based Open-Source Hardware-Software Framework for Side-Channel Security Research: Framework

 The SoC architecture is built around a Wishbone interconnect.
 It comprises a CPU, a dynamic frequency scaling~(DFS) actuator, and a global debug unit as its masters and a memory, a user UART, a true random number generator~(TRNG), and a timer as its bus slaves.

 The single-core, in-order, five-stage pipelined, 32-bit RISC-V CPU implements the base integer~(I) and integer multiplication and division~(M) RISC-V 32-bit ISA extensions~\cite{Scotti_2019JLPEA}.
 Supporting only I and M extensions, i.e., the bare minimum extensions for an IoT-class CPU, provides the simplest and most observable setup, making it easier to carry out the side-channel analysis.
-A floating-point unit~(FPU) can however be optionally instantiated as a functional unit of the CPU to expand the computing capabilities of the SoC~\cite{Zoni_2021SUSCOM,Zoni_2022JSA}.
+A floating-point unit~(FPU)~\cite{Zoni_2021SUSCOM,Zoni_2022JSA,Denisov_2024JSA} can be optionally instantiated as a functional unit of the CPU to expand the computational capabilities of the SoC, enabling the execution of floating-point-intensive applications without affecting the overall side-channel resistance of the computing platform.
 The interconnect consists of two separate 64-bit Wishbone data and instruction buses, both supporting single read and write transactions as well as burst ones, according to a modified Harvard architecture to minimize contention.
 The DFS actuator enables changing at run time the frequency of the clock signal fed to the CPU, whereas the rest of the SoC operates at a fixed clock frequency.
 A global debug unit and local debug units connected to the former in a point-to-point fashion compose the debug infrastructure of the SoC.
 The global debug unit interacts with the host PC through the system UART while two different channels support its communication with the rest of the SoC.
 Memory location of the memory-mapped bus slaves are accessed through Wishbone reads and writes, while dedicated lines connect the global debug unit to the two local ones that manage the CPU and DFS actuator, respectively.

 The main memory, making use of the block RAM~(BRAM) resources available on AMD FPGAs, is instantiated as a slave on the Wishbone data bus.
 The bus slaves include a TRNG, that produces a sequence of random bits meant to be used in cryptography and SCA countermeasure tasks, a timer, which enables support for FreeRTOS, and a user UART, that provides an I/O interface for the application.
 Hardware accelerators exposing a Wishbone interface can also notably be added as memory-mapped bus slaves to the SoC to extend its capabilities.